infomongo/infomongo.github.io/about.md

 <div class="">
    <img src="/img/about-me.jpg" alt="Photo of John Phillips on the banks of the Seine river in Paris" class="about float border">
 </div>

-Hello.
+# About Me

 I’m John Phillips, a UX designer and writer.
 [I have been designing products for more than fifteen years][ux].
 I have designed web and mobile apps, and even desktop software.
-I got started doing UX design for [Quark][q], back when people used QuarkXPress. *(That was back when software was actively murdering capitalization.)*
+I got started in UX at [Quark][q], back when people used QuarkXPress. *(At the time, it seemed futuristic to have _very_ silly capitalization.)*

 Much of my work has been in [local search][loc].
 I have designed store and ATM locators.
 I lead the design of an [Agent Locator for Nationwide Insurance][nw].
 Before that, at Local Matters, I designed sites for many of the leading yellow page companies in Europe.